 Our Analysis and Test Results

 The North Face Hedgehog Fastpack GTX Low are made with a PU-coated leather and a dual-density EVA midsole.
 There is a Gore-Tex liner and unique bi-color Vibram sole that is pretty to look at and also functions well.

 This shoe received an average score for comfort.
 There's plenty of cushioning under the heel, but we did notice a lack of it under the forefoot.
 We often got a pressure spot on the top of both of our feet due to the tongue pressing down on us in a weird way.
 While it is possible to re-thread your shoelaces to eliminate pressure spots (you can skip a section), this was the only pair that we felt such uncomfortable pressure with so we noticed it.
 For a truly cushioned and comfortable ride, the Hoka One One Tor Summit was hard to beat.
 The Hedgehog did fit our narrow feet well though, so that's something to consider if yours are on the wide side.
-This shoe does not come in wide sizes, so look to the Merrell Moab 2 Ventilators - Women's and the Vasque Talus Trek Low UltraDry - Women's, which were the only models in this review to come in wide options, or the Keen Voyageur - Women's or Oboz Sawtooth Low BDry, which are made on the wide side and are also good options to consider.
+This shoe does not come in wide sizes — look to the Merrell Moab 2 Ventilators and the Vasque Talus Trek Low UltraDry, which do come in wide options.
+The Keen Voyageur, Keen Targhee III Low, and Ahnu Montara III are cut on the wide side and are also good options to consider.